Timeworks Publisher: Acorn Desktop Publisher

-Nevertheless, with competitors still unavailable in early 1990, Acorn User deemed to name it as the platform's best desktop publishing package, noting that there was "little available yet for Archimedes DTP, although much is on the way soon".
+Nevertheless, with competitors still unavailable in early 1990, Acorn User deemed to be the platform's best desktop publishing package, noting that there was "little available yet for Archimedes DTP, although much is on the way soon".
 Ultimately, Acorn would promote Impression as part of its Publishing System package.
 Of the other anticipated competitors, Ovation was released later in 1990, and succeeded by Ovation Pro in 1996, having been previewed in 1995, whereas Tempest was apparently never released, being absent from Clares' software catalogue.

 Curiously, Tempest was itself described as being "based on the Acorn DTP package" but aiming to remedy deficiencies and provide enhancements such as multi-column frames, "text flow around regular shapes", and improved text editing support, along with memory management facilities.
 Developed by a freelance programmer for Clares, a pre-release version was demonstrated in late 1989, apparently requiring only 128 KB of RAM, with work underway to optimise the display routines.
 A price of £129.95 including VAT was announced.
 Initially destined for an autumn 1989 release, it was postponed to an unspecified point in time in September 1989 with the specification having changed, but hints of a 1990 release were subsequently made in early 1990.
 Although a demo disk was apparently available, the product was widely advertised, and a preview of the software appeared in a late 1990 magazine issue, the product was evidently not completed.
 Clares later took over development of another Acorn product, the spreadsheet Schema, in 1990.

 Publish-It!

-In the US, Timeworks Inc. marketed the program as Publish-It!.
-Released in 1987, there were versions available for IBM PC (running over the GEM environment), Apple Macintosh, and Apple II (Enhanced IIe or better) computers.
+In the U.S., Timeworks Inc. marketed the program as Publish-It!.
+Released in 1987, there were versions available for IBM PC (running over the GEM environment), Mac, and Apple II (Enhanced IIe or better) computers.

 Further versions were named KeyPublisher 1.0 (versions 1.19 and 1.21) and produced by Softkey Software Products Inc. in 1991 for PCs with GEM.

 Another version, aimed at the business market, was named DESKpress.
 A later CD-based multilingual version for Windows was named Press International.